| by the Rev. Dr. John Knox Elliott.

 to maintain and, though some of the organisations mentioned by

+Dr. Hamilton have ceased, their place has been taken by others.
 During the next nine years Mr. Robinson proved himself to be a

 scholarly preacher and a fine pastor.
 His thoughtful expositions